MyDarapy/nano-vllm/BLOG.md

 - separate prefill and decode execution paths tuned for their very different workloads
 - a simple scheduler that can admit, batch, preempt, and retire requests dynamically

-It is a teaching project, but it is also a real engine with a clean execution model and a clear systems story.

 ## Key Features